cserafin/CMPUT301W13T14/README.txt

 'all': runs all JUnit tests on all classes

-'build': builds the Android files
+'build': builds the Android files (essentially an alias for 'ant debug')

 <none>: runs some integration tests from TestMaster